Amenazzy

 José Daniel Betances, known professionally as Amenazzy, or sometimes El Nene La Amenaza, is a Dominican urban music singer from Santiago de los Caballeros.

 Biography

 Amenazzy was born in Santiago, Dominican Republic in 1995, and began singing at an early age.
 He was featured on a 2013 single by Los Mellos on the Track.
 After several more guest appearances, he had a solo hit single in 2015 with "La Chanty", and his self-titled album was released in 2016.

 Amanazzy has been praised for his combination of reggaeton and R&B music.
 He has collaborated with artists such as El Alfa, Bryant Myers, G-Eazy, Farruko, Don Omar, De La Ghetto, Izzy La Reina, Myke Towers, Yandel and Nicky Jam.
-His song "Baby" with Nicky Jam and Farruko garnered over 300 million views on YouTube.
+His song "Baby" with Nicky Jam and Farruko generated over 300 million views on YouTube.